 Air Jordan Futures have trendy uppers that hide a sock-like fit.
-The shoes naturally conform to the feet to accommodate them perfectly while the asymmetrical lace closure system gives improved foot lockdown.
+The shoes naturally conform to the feet to accommodate them perfectly.
+The asymmetrical lace closure system gives improved foot lockdown.
+This unique lacing system starts from the top of the tongues and slashes diagonally down to the medial area of the shoes.

 Want a colorway that’s designed for the opposite gender?
 No problem.
-To convert to men’s sizing from women’s, take off two sizes from your standard shoe measurement.
-(The shoes run about a half size bigger.
-Normally, when converting, the difference is just one size and a half.)
-Men are recommended to add one full size to their usual shoe size when buying the women’s version.
+To convert to men’s sizing from the women’s, take off a size and a half from your standard shoe measurement.
+Men are recommended to add the same (1 ½) to their usual shoe size when buying the women’s version.

 The story of the Air Jordan Future is directly tied to that famous silhouette that started a whole new and vast line of basketball shoes — the Air Jordan.
 It’s a story that began decades ago, in 1985.